Outstanding ancient fortifications and defensive walls around the world

 - Limes Germanicus – Germany, Netherlands, simple earthern ramparts with a system of buildings.
 Total length 600 km.
 Built in 83 – 260 AD by Romans

 - Walls of Jericho – West Bank (Palestine), oldest known large scale city walls built in 7000 – 8000 BC.

 - Aurelian walls – Italy, Rome, up to 16 metres high walls stretching for 16 kilometres around Rome, built in 271 – 275 AD.

 - Chittorgarh Fort – India, Rajasthan.
-13 km long walls in dramatic setting, enclosing an area of 280 ha.
+Ancient fortifications with 13 km long walls which enclose an area 280 ha in size.
+Structures have been built in dramatic natural setting with tall cliffs.
 Built in the 7th century AD.

 - Lugo walls – Spain, Galicia.
 The only intact system of Roman built city walls in Europe, 10 – 15 meters high and 2,1 km long.
 Built in the 3rd century AD.

 - Sigiriya – Sri Lanka, Central Province.
 One of the most interesting monuments of urban planning worldwide.
 Sigirya was developed around and on the top of nearly 200 m high rock peak.
 The construction took place in 477 – 495 AD.
 Later, until the 13th or 14th century this city was used for Buddhist monastery.
 This complex includes several unique monuments – including a giant lion whose mouth serves as the entrance to rock fortress and beautiful frescoes – a masterpiece of world importance.

 - Masada (Massada) – Israel, South.
 Dramatic fortress/ refuge on top of table mountain, built in 37 – 31 BC, taken by Romans simultaneously with mass suicide of 960 defenders in 73 AD.